Repair Café

 Repair Café is an organisation with venues set up to provide people with a place to work on repairing objects of everyday life, such as electronics, mechanical devices, computers, bicycles, and clothing.
 Repair Cafés are typically held at community locations, including churches, libraries, and college campuses where tools are available and device owners can fix their broken goods with the help of volunteers.
 Repair Café is a part of a grassroots movement that aims to reduce waste, overconsumption, and planned obsolescence.
-It can reignite the "do-it-together" and "do-it-yourself" spirit, and reinforce social cohesion.
+The movement promotes 'do-it-yourself ' (DIY) and 'do-it-together' approaches to repair while fostering community engagement.